 Amperage differs from appliance to appliance.
 Indoor extension cords generally have a lower amperage rating than outdoor extension cords, since outdoor devices require more amps than indoor appliances.
 For instance, whereas a lamp utilizes approximately half an amp, a leaf blower can use up to 12 amps.
 Most indoor extension cords would be unable to accommodate the amperage needs of a leaf blower.

 Ground Fault Circuit Interrupter Extensions

-A ground fault circuit interrupter extension can make your outdoor appliance use even safer.
-A GFCI is a circuit breaker designed to automatically shut off if it senses that power is flowing through something it should not, such as water or a person.
+A ground fault circuit interrupter (GFCI) extension can make your outdoor appliance use even safer.
+A GFCI circuit breaker is designed to automatically shut off if it senses that power is flowing through something it should not, such as water or a person.
 Use of a GFCI along with your outdoor extension cords is a smart move.
-Be sure to plug the GFCI directly into your outlet, and then plug in your outdoor extension cord.
-Never plug the cord in first!
+Be sure to plug the GFCI directly into your outlet and then plug in your outdoor extension cord.
+Never plug the cord in first.

-Before purchasing an extension cord, you need to take several factors into consideration, including the environment the extension cord will be utilized in and the power requirements.
-The indoor extension cord is generally used for small electrical devices such as household appliances, lamps or computer equipment, while the outdoor extension cord is used for greater lengths and higher amperage and voltage requirements, and requires protection from the environmental conditions.
-All extension cords come with information about length, amperage ratings, voltage ratings and whether the cord is intended for indoor use, outdoor use or both.
+Before purchasing an extension cord, you need to take several factors into consideration, including the environment the extension cord will be used in and the power requirements.
+An indoor extension cord is generally used for small electrical devices, such as household appliances, lamps, or computer equipment, while an outdoor extension cord is used for greater lengths and higher amperage and voltage requirements, and requires protection from the environmental conditions.
+All electrical extension cords come with information about length, amperage ratings, voltage ratings, and whether the cord is intended for indoor use, outdoor use, or both.